US 101 US - First-Year Seminar

 Personalized interaction with faculty, staff, and fellow students will help you understand the responsibilities and rewards that are part of a university education.

 If you would like more information about the course, please call or send us an e-mail.

 To meet our Peer Leaders click here.

-Curriculum for US 101US: University Studies First-Year Seminar (Fall 2014)
+Curriculum for US 101US: University Studies First-Year Seminar (Spring 2015)